mfarache/jekyll-now/_posts/2017-5-5-Integration-testing-docker-junit.md

 Really I was interested in verifying the behaviour of the ESB to be sure that the output messages sent to DESTINY matches with our expectations based on the message sent by the application ORIGIN.

+Before we go ahead let me add some context about our components

-We are not responsible of ORIGIN nor ENRICHER so those components perfect candidates to be mocked using Wiremock.
++ We are not responsible of ORIGIN nor ENRICHER so those components are perfect candidates to be mocked using Wiremock.
 WireMock is a simulator for HTTP-based APIs.
 Some might consider it a service virtualization tool or a mock server.
-RabbitMQ must be a real server, as this is our entry point for all the scenario variations.
++ RabbitMQ must be a real server, as this is our entry point for all the scenario variations.
-DESTINY is our application .... and yes we have it dockerized but relies on another ORACLE container and multiple dataset that must be loaded into the database before test start.
++ DESTINY is our application .... and yes we have it dockerized .... but relies on another ORACLE container and multiple dataset that must be loaded into the database before test start.
 As consequence I thought that would be overkilling.
-I just need to know that messages arrived to DESTINY, what happens next is not really our concern.
+I just need to know that messages arrived to DESTINY, what happens next is not really our concern because we have an awesome acceptance testing on DESTINY covering nearly 95% of the code base.
 Someone may argue this is not integration testing and they can be right but as I explained my target was to test the behaviour of Mule as a black box.
 So I hacked quickly a Spring Boot application
 that allows me to store each request in a inmemory hashmap , so I can query for them within my Junit test.
 Is dirty and nasty I know but I did not think anything more complex than that ;)

 <script src="https://gist.github.com/mfarache/dddc21330a1a602931f9c788c03220e9.js"></script>